blakekl/rpie-preservatives/README.md

 ### Install rpie-preservatives

 - Download the `rpie-preservatives-onend.sh` and `rpie-preservatives-onstart.sh` files and place them in `/opt/retropie/configs/all/`.
-- run this in a terminal `echo "/opt/retropie/configs/all/rpie-preservatives-onstart.sh" >> /opt/retropie/configs/all/runcommand-onstart.sh && echo "/opt/retropie/configs/all/rpie-preservatives-onend.sh" >> /opt/retropie/configs/all/runcommand-onend.sh
+- run this in a terminal `echo "source /opt/retropie/configs/all/rpie-preservatives-onstart.sh" >> /opt/retropie/configs/all/runcommand-onstart.sh && echo "source /opt/retropie/configs/all/rpie-preservatives-onend.sh" >> /opt/retropie/configs/all/runcommand-onend.sh
 - Launch any emulator and exit to create your first backup file.
 You can find the file from your drive root in a folder called `retropie-backup/srm_saves.tar.gz`

 From now on, this file will be updated any time you close a game and have made changes to your save files.